learn-co-students/M4-DQ5-Observing-Selection-and-Insertion-Sort-seattle-web-080519/readMe.md

 ## [Selection Sort](https://en.wikipedia.org/wiki/Selection_sort)
   - for every item in the collection
-  - find the smallest element in the unsorted portion of the array and place it accordingly
+  - find the smallest item in the unsorted portion of the array and swap it with the current item

 ## [Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort)
   - for every item in the collection